jsaari97/jsaari-com/content/about.md

 ---

-My name is Jim Saari and I'm an young experienced full stack web developer from Kronoby, Finland.
+My name is Jim Saari and I'm an young experienced full stack web developer living in Vaasa, Finland.
 Coding is my passion and I'm always striving to improve my craft and learn new things.

-I have over three years of experience working on exciting and innovative projects, independently or in teams, leveraging the power of modern JavaScript to build responsive and dynamic applications that clients love.
+I have over three years of experience working on exciting and innovative projects, independently and in teams, leveraging the power of modern JavaScript to build responsive and dynamic applications that clients love.